box/box-python-sdk-gen/docs/shield_information_barriers.md

 ### Returns

-This function returns a value of type `ShieldInformationBarriers`.
+This function returns a value of type `None`.

 Returns a paginated list of
 shield information barrier objects,